SBLLB/Github_CV/README.md

 QA teams.
 * Keeping up to date with changes to legislature and adapting systems accordingly.
 * Responsible for provision of timely, clear and highly accurate information to relevant third parties (e.g.
-Customs, DEFRA, Rural Payments Agency.)
+Customs, DEFRA, Rural Payments Agency).
 * Continually assessing the efficiency of the supply chain, invariably involving cross-department liaison.
 * Identifying the cost drivers in the export process, researching, negotiating and implementing suitable alternatives, whilst constantly balancing cost savings vs. quality and integrity of our products.
 * ‘Transport Coordinator’ for the London 2012 Olympics and Paralympics.
 Changing delivery and collection timetables, staff rotas, export schedules, lead times for orders etc.
-* Working with the retail, wholesale, packing and maturing teams to further knowledge of the products, develop understanding of how each department works and strengthen inter-department relations.
+* Working with the retail, wholesale, packing and maturing teams to further personal knowledge of the products, develop understanding of how each department works and strengthen inter-department relations.

 ### [Philpott Black](http://www.philpottblack.com/)